cilium/cilium.io/src/posts/2023-10-23-cilium-multi-network/index.md

 ---
 date: '2023-10-23T12:33:00.000Z'
-title: 'Isovalent Enterprise for Cilium 1.14: introducing Cilium Multi-Network'
+title: 'Isovalent Enterprise for Cilium 1.14: Introducing Cilium Multi-Network'
 ogImage: ogimage.webp
 ogSummary: 'Isovalent announce the release of Isovalent Enterprise for Cilium 1.14, highlighting its new Cilium Multi-Network feature, which allows a Kubernetes Pod to connect to multiple network interfaces without sacrificing security and observability'
 categories: